kakiac/DevEnv-Smarty/README.md

   - MySQL (via Homebrew)

+### Step 3
-3. Click on rebuild once it pops up.
+Click on rebuild once it pops up.
 Your codespace will be recreated and install these packages.
 This will take some time, but you can click on the "View Log" link to view what is happening in the background.

+### Step 4
-4. Your codespace should restart.
+Your codespace should restart.

 All commands in `this font` to be run in the **terminal**.

+### Step 5
-5. Run
+Run

 `composer -v`

 to check that you are running composer and that it was successfully installed.
 You should be getting the composer logo and some usage commands.

+### Step 6
-6. If so, run the following command to install **Smarty**
+If so, run the following command to install **Smarty**

 `composer require smarty/smarty`